Start planning your trip

 Nagoya is one of the largest cities in Japan and a great side trip from Tokyo.
 This article compares ways of traveling to Nagoya from Tokyo via bullet train, car, airplane, and highway bus with consideration of price, time, and convenience.

 Trains in Japan have a good reputation among people all around the world.
 The Shinkansen (bullet train) runs from early morning until late at night.
 It costs between 10,000 and 15,000 yen (one way) to reach Nagoya from Tokyo.
-The ride takes about 2 hours.
+The ride takes about two hours.
 It is easy to plan your time out since there are many Shinkansen between Tokyo and Nagoya every day.

-Seats are really comfortable and you won't get tired sitting.
+Bullet train seats are really comfortable and you won't get tired sitting.
 Moreover, it is easy for you to get anywhere you want in Nagoya from Nagoya station.
 It is more expensive than taking other kinds of transportation.
-But it is worth spending this amount of money if you take into consideration the travel time and the convenience.
+It is worth spending this amount of money if you take into consideration the travel time and convenience.

-A one way trip between Tokyo and Nagoya costs from 7,000 to 25,000 yen.
-If you book a flight early enough, the price might come out cheaper than Shinkansen.
+A one-way trip between Tokyo and Nagoya costs from 7,000 to 25,000 yen via airplane.
+If you book a flight early enough, the price might be cheaper than for the bullet train.
 It takes only one hour to Nagoya after boarding the flight.
 So if you don't like staying in the same position for a long time, it will be the best option for you.

-But if you consider the time of waiting for the airplane at the airport and traveling between the airport and the center in the two cities, it will take you longer and cost more than the Shinkansen in total.
-There are only 3 flights per day from Haneda airport to the Chūbu Centrair International Airport.
+However, if you consider the time of waiting for the airplane at the airport and traveling between the airport and the center in the two cities, it will take you longer and cost more than the Shinkansen in total.
+There are only three flights per day from Haneda Airport to the Chubu Centrair International Airport.
 So you might need to arrange your plans depending on the flight schedule.

-Taking a highway bus between the two cities costs 2,000 to 8,000 yen.
-So this is the least expensive way to travel between Tokyo and Nagoya.
-The highway bus terminus in Nagoya is Nagoya station which is convenient to go anywhere you want after arriving in Nagoya.
+Taking a highway bus from Tokyo to Nagoya costs from around 2,200 to 13,500 yen.
+This is the least expensive way to travel between Tokyo and Nagoya.
+The highway bus terminus in Nagoya is Nagoya Station, which is very convenient for getting to your next destination after you arrive.

 Highway buses usually run during the night.
 You can use your sleeping time to move from one city to another which also means that you can save up the money you would have spent on accommodation.
-It takes from 5 to 7 hours to reach Nagoya.
+It takes between 5 and 7 hours to reach Nagoya.

 You might think you will feel cramped on the bus.
-But there are buses which have wider seats these days.
-Besides, some of the bus companies provide you with a blanket, a small pillow for your head and back, slippers and other items.
-It is a long ride so if you are the person who easily gets carsick, please take medicine.
+But there are buses that have wider seats, and bus companies will often provide you with a blanket, a small pillow for your head and back, slippers, and other items.
+It is a long ride so if you are a person who easily gets car sick, please take medicine.

-Renting a car and driving down on the Tōmei Expressway is also an option.
-It costs you 4,980 to 7,110 yen to take this highway.
+Renting a car and driving to Nagoya on the Tomei Expressway is also an option.
+It costs you 5,400 to 7,320 yen to take this highway.
 In addition, you need to pay for accommodation and fuel.
-If you have other people coming with you, it cost less than any other ways.
-It takes about 4 to 6 hours to reach Nagoya.
+If you have other people coming with you, it costs less than any other way.
+It takes about 4 hours to reach Nagoya.

 The best thing about renting a car is being free to go anywhere you want.
-If there are other people who can drive, you can take turns to drive which will be less stress for drivers.
+If there are other people who can drive, you can take turns driving, which will be less stressful for drivers.
 But you need to take the risk of being stuck in traffic or getting lost.
 For renting cars, we suggest using Tabirai Japan to get the most affordable rates and book in advance.

 Please enjoy your journey between Tokyo and Nagoya as you choose the best way to travel according to your preferences and schedule.